radekBednarik/data_generator/README.md

 - use optional parameter _-sa_ or _--save_as_

-- this parameter belongs to main parser and has to be used before _data_ or _toml_ subparsers and their arguments
+- this parameter belongs to main parser and has to be used before _data_ subparser arguments

+- do not use this parameter together with toml subparser - all parameters are provided via .toml configuration file

 - if this parameter is not specified, default output file format is .csv